JannisBush/code_relation_prediction/README.md

-# Twitter-test
+# Relation Predicion in Argument Mining with Pre-trained Deep Bidirectional Transformers

-Some test scripts and outputs for Twitter Analyses
+Code for BA Thesis